Code of Conduct and Complaints Procedure

 In the event that a CCIN member is under investigation for a serious offence either by the home standards committee, or the Standards Board in England or Commissioner for Local Administration in Wales and is temporarily suspended by his/her home authority, then that member will also be suspended from membership of the CCIN.

-2.2 Affiliate Members Affiliate member organisations serving on CCIN boards or otherwise undertaking CCIN business, are required to operate in accordance with their organisation’s code of conduct.
+Affiliate member organisations serving on CCIN boards or otherwise undertaking CCIN business are required to operate in accordance with their organisation’s code of conduct.

 3.1 What can you complain to us about?